 Section 16(a) of the Securities Exchange Act of 1934 requires that the Company's directors, executive officers and persons who beneficially own 10% or more of the Company's common stock file with the SEC initial reports of ownership and reports of changes in ownership of our stock and our other equity securities.
-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company, during the year ended December 31, 2022, all such filing requirements applicable to the Company's directors, executive officers and greater than 10% beneficial owners were complied with except (i) Messrs, Monat, Anton, and Allen, who each filed two late reports for one transaction each, (ii) Messrs.
-Ainsworth and Gates, Mses.
-Lawrence and Montenegro, Geronimo CVOF Manager, LLC, Beehouse Manager, LLC and Beehouse Partners, LP, who each filed one late report for one transaction each, and (iii) Ms. Lawrence, who filed a late Form 3.
+To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company, during the year ended December 31, 2023, all such filing requirements applicable to the Company's directors, executive officers and greater than 10% beneficial owners were complied with.